Native fish of the Darling River

 Managing water for fish and connectivity

-The Office of Environment and Heritage (OEH) is managing environmental flows that allow native fish to move from the Menindee Lakes into the Murray River via the lower Darling and Darling Anabranch.
+The Department of Planning, Industry and Environment is managing environmental flows that allow native fish to move from the Menindee Lakes into the Murray River via the lower Darling and Darling Anabranch.